Timeline

 Early Career Researcher Award

-The SCA Early Career Researcher Award highlights a junior researcher who has made a recent, significant contribution to the field of computer animation.
-The awardee should have received their Ph.D. or the equivalent up to five years ago, excluding eligible leaves for maternity, illness, and parental duties.
-The intent is to recognize people who have already made a notable contribution very early in their careers and are likely to make more.
-Self-nominations are accepted.
+The SCA Early Career Researcher Award recognizes a junior researcher who has recently made a significant contribution to the field of computer animation.
+Eligible candidates must have obtained their Ph.D. or equivalent within the past five years, with allowable extensions for maternity, illness, or parental leave.
+This award aims to honor individuals who have demonstrated outstanding early-career achievements and show strong potential for continued impact in the field.
+Self-nominations are welcome.

 • CV, including a complete list of publications